Your Child's Development: 1.5 Years (18 Months)

 Communication and Language Skills

-- understands one-step commands ("Pick up the toy.")
+- follow one-step directions said with words and not gestures ("Pick up the toy.")

 Movement and Physical Development